 Once this is done, he starts writing interesting clues-steering solver back towards the themed puzzle and keep the emphasis on wordplay.

-He is a professional puzzle maker since 1996 and he has made many accomplishments since then.
+He is a professional puzzle maker since 1996 and he has made many accomplishments by creating clever mind games since then.

 The crossword constructors create custom made puzzles for various occasions like birthday, bar mitzvahs, anniversaries and retirements.